Tayloirt/SI507-HW6/README.md

 * **How can you put your own name at the top where it currently says "A name"?
 Explain very briefly how to do so, and replace `A name` in the web page with your own name.**
 You can put your own name by changing the assignment of document.querySelector('h1').innerHTML to equal your name.
 * **What does the word `document` represent in this code?
 Explain briefly.**
+The word document represents the webpage.
+You can access HTML elements by using the word document.
 * **What is happening in line 12 (
 		`document.querySelector('#items').innerHTML = document.getElementsByTagName('li').length`
 )?
 Explain, briefly (<= 2 sentences).**